feilur/cpp-state-space-controller/README.md

-Useful tool for state-space controllers implementation.
+Useful tool for state-space controllers implementation (for robust control for example).

 See the "example_StateSpaceController.cpp" to see the possibilies.